theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-k2-integration.md

 Here's a step-by-step guide how SAP integration with ECS Core and K2 SmartObjects works.

 **Step 1: Create and deploy a web service for SAP read or write access in the ECS Core WebService Designer.** <br>

+In this example web service to create purchase requisitions with one material item in SAP is used.

 ![ECSCore_K2_01](/img/contents/ecscore/ecscore_k2_01.png){:class="img-responsive"}